 In accordance to the Joint Commission (2008) standard, clinical facilities may require criminal background checks and urine drug screens for all individuals providing patient care, including nursing students.
 The clinical affiliation agreements that the SRJC ADN program has with clinical agencies require that we conduct background checks and urine drug screens on all students prior to placement in a clinical environment.
 The background checks and urine drug screening are done by a designated independent service.
 Students are responsible for costs associated with the background check/s and urine drug screen/s.
 Students will register and self-pay online for this service.
 The results are maintained and protected as confidential documents by the nursing program director.

 All students entering the program are required to obtain a criminal background check and a urine drug screen before entering the first nursing course.
-If the student remains in continuous enrollment in the ADN program only one background check may be required.
+If the student remains in continuous enrollment in the ADN program only one background check may be required, however, some clinical facilities are requiring subsequent background checks for clinical placements.
 All readmitted students must complete a background check and drug screen prior to the readmission into the nursing course.

 If a student cannot be cleared for clinical due to a background check infraction or a positive drug screen, the student will not be able to participate in clinical, which is a program requirement.
 In the event that a student is found ineligible for clinical placement by the clinical facility after admission to the nursing program, they shall be subject to dismissal from the program, as they will be unable to complete the mandatory clinical course objectives.